 response to issues that come to our attention and in response to usage

 patterns.
-This webpage always shows the current usage policies in effect.
+This webpage always shows the current usage rules in effect.

-If you have any questions or concerns regarding the policy,
+If you have any questions or concerns regarding the rules,

 do not hesitate to contact the